minlanyu/cs145-site/README.md

 ## Textbook
 - This course covers both basic networking concepts and advanced cloud networking concepts.
 - For basic networking concepts, you can refer to the textbook (K&R): Computer Networking: A Top-Down Approach (7th edition), by Jim Kurose and Keith Ross.
 Earlier editions are fine.
 - An alternative book is Computer Networks: A Systems Approach (5th edition), by Larry Peterson and Bruce Davie.
-You can find [an online version](https://proquest-safaribooksonline-com.ezp-prod1.hul.harvard.edu/9780123850591) in Harvard library.
+You can find an online version [here](https://book.systemsapproach.org/).
 - For advanced topics of networking, please check out lecture notes and class slides.

 ## Coursework